-- 18.5.
-The school will follow recommended exclusion periods outlined by the UK Health Security Agency and other government guidance. - 18.6.
-In the event of an epidemic/pandemic, we will follow advice from the UK Health Security Agency about the appropriate course of action.
+- 18.4.
+The Academies will follow recommended exclusion periods outlined by the Health & Safety Executive (HSE), the UK Health Security Agency and the National Health Service (NHS). - 18.5.
+In the event of an epidemic/pandemic, the Trust and the Academies will follow advice from the Health & Safety Executive (HSE), the UK Health Security Agency and the National Health Service (NHS).